Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 1. Launch two EC2 instances using Ubuntu
    a.
 Build instance
    b.
 Deployment instance
-2. Install Jenkins, Docker, AWS CLI on a build server and configure it
+2. Install Jenkins, Docker, AWS CLI on a build instance and configure it
-3. Install Docker, AWS CLI on a deployment server and configure it
+3. Install Docker, AWS CLI on a deployment instance and configure it

 ## 2. Create RDS Instance